VueChu/Interactable-Multiplication/README.md

 -	### CONSTRUCTOR
     - ```Buttons(int pin, int value)```

-      - By taking in pin and value as its parameters, it will assign those values to the current object's attributes, setting the boolean flag pressed to false, and initializing the objects to the pins.
+      - Instantiates the Buttons class by taking in pin and value.

 - ### FUNCTIONS
   - ```void initButtons()```